 - How the biology in the brain accommodates and represents memory (neurons, brain organization, and the conscious memory stuff you remember)

 - The structure of memory systems in the brain – models that explain how we absorb information and reproduce it.

 Today, we will look at point 2.
 In this relatively technical post, we will look at the various models of memory.
 Starting with the simpler ones that are almost intuitive and ending with a sophisticated one that has been through many iterations to account for stable empirical findings.
 Each model has uses and limitations.
 Newer models attempt to overcome the limitations, explain the evidence, and accurately predict.

 This is how your memory works: 5 Theories of memory in psychology

-The evolution of memory models Before I get into 5 theories of memory, let us define the types of memory and related concepts.
+The evolution of memory models is quite fascinating.
+It has moved from simple generalizations to complex interactions which explain very specific issues.
+Before I get into 5 theories of memory, let us define the types of memory and related concepts.